Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - **RSI Threshold**: `rsi_period` (5–50), `rsi_overbought` (60–90), `rsi_oversold` (10–40)
 - **Real Correlation**: `correlation_window` (20, 50, 90, 120)
 - **Behavior**: Insert a trigger when a correlation pair transitions into a mismatch per rules below.
+  - RSI Threshold mode: uses pair‑type aware mismatch definitions
+    - Positive pair: mismatch if one symbol is Overbought (≥OB) and the other is Oversold (≤OS)
+    - Negative pair: mismatch if both are simultaneously Overbought (≥OB) or both Oversold (≤OS)
+  - Real Correlation mode: aligns closed‑candle closes for both symbols over the last `window+1` overlapping timestamps and computes log‑return Pearson correlation
+    - Positive pair: mismatch if correlation < +0.25
+    - Negative pair: mismatch if correlation > −0.15
+    - Strength labels: strong if |corr| ≥ 0.70; moderate if ≥ 0.30; else weak
   - Closed‑bar evaluation: evaluation runs once per closed bar for each pair/timeframe using last‑closed timestamps for both symbols; re‑triggers only after the pair leaves mismatch and then re‑enters on a subsequent closed bar.

 Fixed correlation pair_keys evaluated: